Cullen Surf Stats

 All swells

-This image illustrates the variation of swells directed at Cullen through an average September and is based upon 2878 NWW3 model predictions since 2006 (values every 3 hours).
-The wave model does not forecast surf and wind right at the shore so we have chosen the most applicable grid node based on what we know about Cullen.
-In this particular case the best grid node is 35 km away (22 miles).
-The rose diagram describes the distribution of swell directions and swell sizes, while the graph at the bottom shows the same thing but lacks direction information.
-Five colours represent increasing wave sizes.
-Very small swells of less than 0.5m (1.5 feet) high are shown in blue.
-These happened only 78% of the time.
-Green and yellow show increasing swell sizes and largest swells greater than >3m (>10ft) are shown in red.
-In both graphs, the area of any colour is proportional to how often that size swell occurs.
-The diagram indicates that the dominant swell direction, shown by the longest spokes, was NNE, whereas the the most common wind blows from the SW.
+The rose diagram illustrates the variation of swells directed at Cullen through a typical November and is based upon 2867 NWW3 model predictions since 2006 (values every 3 hours).
+The wave model does not forecast surf and wind right at the shore so we have chosen the best grid node based on what we know about Cullen.
+In the case of Cullen, the best grid node is 35 km away (22 miles).
+The rose diagram describes the distribution of swell sizes and swell direction, while the graph at the bottom shows the same thing but lacks direction information.
+Five colours show increasing wave sizes.
+The smallest swells, less than 0.5m (1.5 feet), high are coloured blue.
+These occurred only 73% of the time.
+Green and yellow show increasing swell sizes and red shows the largest swells, greater than >3m (>10ft).
+In both graphs, the area of any colour is proportional to how commonly that size swell occurs.
+The diagram implies that the most common swell direction, shown by the biggest spokes, was N, whereas the the most common wind blows from the WSW.
 Because the wave model grid is away from the coast, sometimes a strong offshore wind blows largest waves away from Cullen and out to sea.
-We combine these with the no surf category of the bar chart.
-To simplify things we don't show these in the rose graph.
-Because wind determines whether or not waves are good for surfing at Cullen, you can select a similar diagram that shows only the swells that were forecast to coincide with glassy or offshore wind conditions.
-In a typical September, swells large enough to cause clean enough to surf waves at Cullen run for about 9% of the time.
+We group these with the no surf category of the bar chart.
+To simplify things we don't show these in the rose diagram.
+Because wind determines whether or not waves are clean enough to surf at Cullen, you can view an alternative image that shows only the swells that were predicted to coincide with glassy or offshore wind conditions.
+Over an average November, swells large enough to cause surfable waves at Cullen run for about 18% of the time.